matthewmerkas/kit/README.md

 To send push notifications, you need to provide credentials for a Firebase service account.
 Follow the instructions [here](https://firebase.google.com/docs/admin/setup#initialize-sdk) and set the GOOGLE_APPLICATION_CREDENTIALS environment variable.

+You must grant the 'Firebase Cloud Messaging API Admin' role to your service account.

+You also need to enable [Cloud Messaging](https://console.cloud.google.com/marketplace/product/google/googlecloudmessaging.googleapis.com)